 Our love story with local craftsmanship began with a road trip.
 We decided to hit the road and see where it took us.
 It led us to a town called Bangar (La Union), where we met the women weavers.
 We were greatly moved by their hard work and the beauty of their products.
 After we spent time talking to some of the weavers, who told us that the tradition was dying in their community because the younger generation is no longer interested in continuing the craft, we were determined to do something that would somehow address this.

 In late 2016, we started WVN Home Textiles as a passion project on top of our day jobs, joining Christmas bazaars with our minimum viable product, which were our blanket towels.
-In 2017, we successfully crowdfunded our first line of towels and blanket towels with The Spark Project, exceeding our goal by 75%, as well as finding a community of intentional supporters in the process.
-We also started joining the Likhang HABI Fair that year.
+In 2017, we successfully crowdfunded our first line of towels and blanket towels with The Spark Project, exceeding our target, as well as finding a community of intentional supporters from all over the world in the process.

-Since then, we have become a business with a social mission: to contribute to wellbeing (ginhawa) through the sustainability of Filipino artisanal craftsmanship (gawa).
-We have expanded our reach to artisan communities in La Union, Cavite, Isabela and Albay.
+In late 2016, they started as a passion project called WVN Home Textiles, which turned into a business with a social mission: to contribute to wellbeing (ginhawa) through the sustainability of Filipino artisanal craftsmanship (gawa).
+They have since expanded their partner artisan communities to La Union, Cavite, Isabela and Albay.